Meet Casey!

 Meet Amy!

-Amy received her Bachelor’s Degree from West Chester University of Pennsylvania in 2014 and completed her Master’s Degree at Ithaca College in 2016.
-She always knew she wanted to pursue speech language pathology, thanks to her sister-in-law who was pursuing this career before her!
+Amy is a co-owner of Expansion Speech Therapy.
+She received her Bachelor’s Degree from West Chester University of Pennsylvania in 2014 and completed her Master’s Degree at Ithaca College in 2016.
+She always knew she wanted to pursue speech language pathology, thanks to her sister-in-law (Casey!) who was pursuing this career before her!
 However, they both found their own specialty areas.
-Amy has been focusing on Augmentative and Alternative Communication (AAC) for the last 5 years.
+Amy has been focusing on Augmentative and Alternative Communication (AAC) her entire career.
 She has worked with children with a wide variety of diagnoses and access methods (touch, eye gaze, and switch scanning) across settings.
 She has experience in schools, hospitals and outpatient programs, specializing in AAC.
 Amy evaluates and treats with a strengths based approach to identify what a child can do independently and how to enhance that skill in order to increase participation and/or communication.
 Each child is unique and each child should be provided the opportunity to communicate.

 Pursuing an AAC device can be overwhelming.
 Let Amy help you!
 She believes in a coaching model to help families feel supported and fully understand their child’s communication device.
 AAC can be a long process and it takes a village, but Amy & Casey are here every step of the way!